-The putter is one of your most frequently used golf clubs and plays an important role in the score of every game.
+We all know your putter is one of the most frequently used golf clubs and plays SUCH an important role in the score of every game you play.

 Putters come in a wide range of styles and colors, with features and designs to suit every taste and improve every game.

 No one putter is the best for every golfer, but our list of the best putters has something for every need, every style, and every level of expertise.Below you will find reviews of 8 putters, but here are our top 5 putters at a glance:

 Our Test Winner After 35 + Hours Of Research:

 Our top 3 Best Putters of All Time (more below)

 1. Odyssey White Hot Pro 2.0 Putter - TOP PICK

 The Odyssey White Hot Pro 2.0 Putter has an updated version of the White Hot insert for their classic blade head design.